What is the difference between the design of the DePuy ASR and DePuy Pinnacle hip implants?

 What should I do if I suspect that I have been injured by a Pinnacle implant?

-If you have been encountering difficulties with your hip which your GP or orthopaedic consultant believe may be down to the fact that you have received a Pinnacle implant you should seek advice from solicitors specializing in defective medical product liability without delay.
+If you have been encountering difficulties with your hip which your GP or orthopaedic consultant believe may be down to the fact that you have received a Pinnacle implant you should seek advice from solicitors specialising in defective medical product liability without delay.
 This is because there are very onerous and strict limitation periods in place regarding the commencing of the appropriate compensation claims.